akshayrajeev1996/pytorch-yolo-v3/README.md

 # A PyTorch implementation of a YOLO v3 Object Detector

-[UPDATE] : This repo serves as a driver code for my research.
-I just graduated college, and am very busy looking for research internship / fellowship roles before eventually applying for a masters.
-I won't have the time to look into issues for the time being.
-Thank you.
+[UPDATE] : This is a fork of the PyTorch Yolo v3 implementations by Ayoosh Kathooria.
+Slight modifications have been done to the video_demo.py file for a course project to allow the program to write an output file and run the inference without display.

 This repository contains code for a object detector based on [YOLOv3: An Incremental Improvement](https://pjreddie.com/media/files/papers/YOLOv3.pdf), implementedin PyTorch.
 The code is based on the official code of [YOLO v3](https://github.com/pjreddie/darknet), as well as a PyTorch